filip-kobus/whiteboard-app/README.md

 # Whiteboard App

-A simple whiteboard app with authentication and protected routes.
+A simple whiteboard app built on the [tldraw](https://tldraw.dev/) framework.
+Users can create accounts and generate unique tldraw boards.
+Each board can have a permalink, allowing others to access the board without needing to log in.

-## How to Run the App
+## How to Run the frontend

 1. Clone the repository:
    ```bash